 Traverse Fuencarral, which divides Madrid’s most bohemian neighbourhoods, Chueca and Malasaña.
 These two barrios are famous for their lively watering holes and live music.
 For a less raucous spot, try hidden gem La Paca (Calle Valverde 36, 66 211 9067), a cafe-bar that prides itself on all things vintage, with antique chairs, historic tables and eclectic retro pieces; a creative crowd gather here daily, in part for the regular art expositions and mini-gigs.

 The night might go two ways.
-You could install yourself at the bar area of modern fusion restaurant Ten con Ten (Calle Ayala 6, 91 575 9254) for an aperitif, before dining on strawberry gazpacho and roasted black bacalao with truffles, followed by cocktails at the Philippe Starck-designed Ramses (Plaza de la Independencia 4, 91 435 1666).
-Or, you could slum it at Madrid’s latest hip mecca, Lavapiés.
-Home to many different immigrant communities and boasting its own Brick Lane-esque ‘curry mile’, the trendsetting district is full of cool, edgy bars.
+You could install yourself at the bar area of modern fusion restaurant Ten con Ten (Calle Ayala 6, 91 575 9254) for an aperitif, before dining on strawberry gazpacho and roasted black bacalao with truffles.
+Or, you could follow the hipsters to Madrid’s mecca of cool, Lavapiés.
+Home to many different immigrant communities and boasting its own ‘curry mile’, the trendsetting district is full of edgy dive bars.
 For dinner, Gau&Café (Edificio Escuelas Pias, 91 528 2594) is a bold, modern restaurant with a rooftop terrace offering terrific views of the city.
-After, why not head to a feet-stomping flamenco show at the authentic Casa Patas (Calle de los Cañizares 10, 91 369 0496).
+After, head to a feet-stomping flamenco show at the authentic Casa Patas (Calle de los Cañizares 10, 91 369 0496).